Political activity, campaigning and students’ unions: what is permitted?

 In making a decision about whether to permit a particular campaign or political activity to go ahead, trustees will need to demonstrate they have acted reasonably in the circumstances and be able to justify their decision.
 Carefully minuting any decisions taken in writing and setting out the reasons for the decision recorded will assist with this.

 If you have any doubt about whether or not your SU can engage with a particular activity please do get in touch with our SU team and we will be happy to help.
-We also recently hosted a webinar on this topic which is available to view here.
+We also recently hosted a webinar on this topic 'Students' union webinar: Creating change through campaigning and politics: what can students' unions do?.'

 If you would like to discuss any aspect of this article further, please contact Laura Moss, Daniel Lewis or any of the Charities and Social Economy team on 0113 244 6100.
 You can also keep up to date by following Wrigleys Charities team on Twitter.
 The information in this article is necessarily of a general nature.
 The law stated is correct at the date (stated above) this article was first posted to our website.
 Specific advice should be sought for specific situations.
 If you have any queries or need any legal advice please feel free to contact Wrigleys Solicitors. |